jfcloutier/karma_system/design_notes/plans.md

 The first step by a CA when preparing to act is to identify an experience to attend to, even if a parent CA has already directed the CA to impact some of its own choosing.

-Only abstract (composite) experiences can be acted on and impacted, namely `count`, `more`, `trend` and `coincide`.
+Only abstract (composite) experiences can be acted on and impacted, namely `count`, `more` and`trend`.
 Concrete experiences, those from sensor and effector CAs, and those imagined by a causal theory, represent "givens" that can not be changed though actions.

 Which actionable experience is identified depends on its pleasantness/unpleasantness and whether or not it is *sufficiently* pleasant or unpleasant (activation threshold) for the CA to pay attention to it.
 The activation threshold is set by the current wellbeing of the CA which propagates "osmotically" throughout the entire collective.